AI and Navigation

 After 25 years in the space industry working mainly on electro-optical payloads, Bob has spent the last 13 years in the government-funded Knowledge Transfer Network, supporting business in position, navigation and timing, and more recently also quantum technology.
 Bob has taken a special interest in GNSS vulnerability, and has organised international conferences on vulnerability and its mitigation.
 Bob is a member of the Cabinet Office PNT Technical Group and chairs the Royal Institute of Navigation’s Technical Committee.
 Bob is a member of the International Time and Sync Forum Steering Group and is also a Cambridge Wireless Location Based Services SIG Champion.

-Dr Ramsey Faragher is the Founder, President and CTO of Focal Point Positioning, a Fellow of the Royal Institute of Navigation, and a Fellow of Queens' College, at the University of Cambridge.
+Dr Ramsey Faragher is the Founder, and former President and CTO of Focal Point Positioning, a Fellow of the Royal Institute of Navigation, and a Fellow of Queens' College, at the University of Cambridge.
 He is the inventor of the Supercorrelation digital signal processing technique, which has redefined the state of the art in GPS positioning.
 He is the author of dozens of patents, and has been the recipient of numerous awards within the positioning and navigation ecosystem.
 His company is pioneering improvements to smartphone and automotive navigation systems, and in the past during his time in the Defence sector he has developed technologies that have been to the bottom of the ocean and all the way to Mars.
 He also helped to improve the bluetooth tracking capabilities of various globally-deployed contact tracing technologies during the Covid pandemic.
 He regularly contributes to technology podcasts, writes for Forbes, and has provided science advice for two television production companies.
 Ramsey lives with his family in Cambridge and is currently navigating the challenging landscape of having three small and adventurous children.

 Ben Tarlow - Senior Staff Engineer, Qualcomm Technologies International